 Nonetheless, paid or unpaid - you’ll need to pay for everyday expenses such as accommodation, food and perhaps even you’re phone bill.
 To make sure you’re money goes further, you’ll want to consider smart options such as getting a free international calls app, and a multi-currency account with a debit card, from TransferWise.

-Spend in any currency with confidence with a free multi-currency app and debit Mastercard®.
+Spend in any currency with confidence with a free multi-currency app that comes with a debit Mastercard®.
 You can also send money with ridiculously low fees.

 You’ll also be able to receive money for free with local account details for Euro (as well as pounds, USD, Australian and New Zealand dollars) – meaning that you can receive money just like a local.
 Sign-up is simple and, even better, it's free.